Barry Knight (politician): Political career

 In September 2008, Delegate Terrie Suit resigned her 81st district seat to take a job as a lobbyist.
 Knight ran for the Republican nomination, winning a three-way primary contest on November 29 over Virginia Beach Sheriff Paul Lanteigne and Tom Keeley, a retired United States Navy officer.
 Knight received 1,309 votes out of 2,218 ballots cast.
-He went on to beat Democratic activist John LaCombe handily in the special election on January 6, 2009.
+He went on to beat Democrat John LaCombe in the special election on January 6, 2009.